vingerha/gtfs2/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

 # GTFS2
-This is a adaptation of the GTFS integration in HA Core
+This is an adaptation of the GTFS integration in HA Core, enhancements:
 - configuration via the GUI, no configuration.yaml needed
 - Uses selected route to further select start/end stops
 - Shows next 10 departures on the same stretch start/end , including alternative transport lines if applicable